agyat4/prasiddha/_pages/about.md

 ## Interests

 I am interested in the fascinating realms of AI/ML and image processing, particularly in their implications for safety, security, and ethical considerations.
 I am  also keen to explore the field of explainable AI, striving to understand the inner workings of AI models, making them more transparent and interpretable.
 I thik it has been very necessary about promoting responsible and trustworthy AI practices, ensuring that ethical principles guide the development and deployment of AI systems.
-Diving into the challenges of AI safety and security is another area I am eager to explore, working towards building robust and resilient AI systems in different domains such as computer vision, networking, or cybersecurity and addressing AI misuse and misinformation.
+Challenges in AI safety and security is another area I am eager to explore, working towards building robust and resilient AI systems in different domains such as computer vision, networking, or cybersecurity and addressing AI misuse and misinformation.

 ## Current Profession